NL33/electron-git/z-plans/z-later-next.md

           and for some errors, add an option for the user to remedy --example, if you have folders open on the app, and then change an extension or a name of a doc, and then try to open the doc as named on the app, will throw an error "no such file or directory".

---add a show location button
+--add a show location button .
+NOT necessary--can just open the folder directly.

 --if not project file (tries to open based on local storage, but may have been deleted in mean time)--do error catching

---if running jxa code, then want to check can run in jxa environment.
-THere is a package for that:  https://github.com/sindresorhus/is-jxa

 --if entering Apple Notes ID into doc, note that the structure seems to be "x-coredata://922A35B9-C523-44DE-8611-CA444607F49E/ICNote/p1076".
 Everything until "/p1076".
 Investigate whether the data before hand is private info that should be protected.
 If so, hide it in the doc.
+I THINK THIS IS DONE for viewing in discourse, but check.
+Also, I DONT this is done if sharing the doc itself, because you can view the data in there.
+For apple notes, sharing the doc is not a big deal. maybe preclude sharing the doc itself if apple notes.
+You can just copy and paste into a new apple note if you want to work on it.
      --another way to do it.
 Get the code after the last / (ie, "p1076")--maybe that is sufficient.
      --could do that last code + name, but name could change --code should be sufficient, unless you download another note from someone else, that happens to have the same code.
 That is probably unlikely, and the unlikelihood might make it sufficient to go with it.